All primary features of unemployment insurance benefits in Delaware are detailed in our comprehensive guide.

 You will also learn where and how to apply for benefits and what documents you will need to provide to determine your eligibility.
-The calculation of your DE unemployment claim amount is also described thoroughly in the step-by-step explanation on our Benefits page, where you will also become familiar with terms such as claim date, base period, gross earnings and Notice of Monetary Determination.
+The calculation of your DE unemployment claim amount is also described thoroughly in the step-by-step explanation on our guide, where you will also become familiar with terms such as claim date, base period, gross earnings and Notice of Monetary Determination.

 If you are denied unemployment insurance benefits in Delaware, there may be various reasons for the denial.
 For instance, you may have been initially disqualified from receiving unemployment benefits or your benefits may have been terminated after you committed a certain action during your benefit period.

 Finally, you may be wondering how you can get an extension on your benefits in the event your unemployment insurance period is coming to a close.
-If that is the case, there are two different programs which offer unemployment compensation extensions in the United States, which you can learn more about within.
+If that is the case, there are two different programs which offer unemployment compensation extensions in the United States, which you can learn more about below.

-Delaware Unemployment Insurance Eligibility
+Learn About Requirements for Delaware Unemployment Insurance

 The regulations involve how you were separated from work, your ability to work, your availability to work, your continued search for work, and your willingness to accept a job for which you are reasonably qualified.

-How to Apply for Unemployment Insurance in Delaware
+Applying for Unemployment Insurance in Delaware

-Delaware Unemployment Benefits Claims
+Claiming Delaware Unemployment Benefits

 The steps for how to claim unemployment benefits, for registering for work, and for maintaining continued eligibility for federal unemployment benefits in Delaware are all established by department regulations.

-Denied Unemployment Benefits in Delaware
+Learn About Being Denied Unemployment Benefits in Delaware

 Reasons for denied unemployment benefits in Delaware are varied and may involve an initial disqualification or may occur during the course of your filing for weekly benefits.
 Should an applicant be denied unemployment benefits in DE, he or she has recourse to file an unemployment denial appeal with the state.

-Delaware Unemployment Benefits Extensions
+Learn About Delaware Unemployment Benefits Extensions

 However, there are guidelines for federal unemployment extensions in Delaware, and benefits cannot simply be requested on any given day.
 As a general rule, federal unemployment extension programs are only available during periods of high unemployment.
 One federal extension program is called the Emergency Unemployment Compensation, 2008 (EUC08).
 Another program is known as Federal-State Extended Duration (FED-ED).
 However, neither of these unemployment extension programs are currently active in the United States.